SKEW

 SKEW is the ticker symbol for the CBOE Skew Index, a measure of the perceived tail risk of the distribution of S&P 500 investment returns over a 30-day horizon.

 The index values are calculated and published by the Chicago Board Options Exchange (CBOE) based on current S&P 500 options market data.

 SKEW is similar to the VIX index, but instead of measuring implied volatility based on a normal distribution, it measures an implied risk of future returns realizing outlier behavior.
-The index model defines such an outlier as two or more standard deviations below the mean, which would characterize a black swan event or market crash.
-The index value typically reflects trading activity of portfolio managers hedging tail risk with options, to protect portfolios from a large, sudden decline in the market.
+The index model defines an outlier as two or more standard deviations below the mean, which would characterize a black swan event or market crash.
+The index value typically reflects the trading activity of portfolio managers hedging tail risk with options, to protect portfolios from a large, sudden decline in the market.
 A SKEW value of 100 indicates the options market perceives a low risk of outlier returns; values increasing above 100 reflect an increased perception of risk for future outlier event(s).